Stylised illustration of a live band by The Jetset Society on stage at a ballroom dance evening

 Is a live band or a DJ better for a wedding?

 That depends on the desired character of the wedding.
-A live band is especially strong for emotional moments, visible performance, the first dance and a high-quality party atmosphere.
-A DJ or playlist can be a useful addition for very late hours if music is needed after the live set.
+A live band is especially strong for emotional moments, visible performance, the first dance and the party atmosphere.
+A DJ or playlist can be a useful addition for the late-night hours if music is needed after the live set.

 When is a live band the better choice?

-A live band is particularly suitable when music should feel visible, emotional and high-end: for ceremonies, receptions, dinners, first dances, corporate events, galas, balls, openings or party phases with live energy.
+Choose a live band when music should feel visible and emotional: at ceremonies, receptions, dinners, first dances, corporate events, galas, balls, openings or a party with real live energy.

 When can a DJ or playlist make sense?

-A DJ or playlist can make sense if music should continue for a very long time after the live set, if a continuous club-style mix is desired or if space and budget conditions are very compact.
+A DJ or playlist makes sense if music needs to continue long after the live set, if you want a continuous club-style mix, or if space and budget are very compact.

 Can you combine a live band and DJ?

 Yes.
-Many events benefit from a combination: live music for the reception, dinner, key moments and dance floor, followed by an additional DJ or playlist for very late hours.
+Many events benefit from a combination: live music for the reception, dinner, key moments and dance floor, followed by an additional DJ or playlist for the small hours.

-Do you definitely need a DJ for the party?
+Do you really need a DJ for the party?

 Not necessarily.
-A strong live band can carry the party phase and build energy.
-Whether an additional DJ or playlist makes sense afterwards depends on duration, schedule, audience and the desired late-night music plan.
+A strong live band can carry the party and build the energy itself.
+Whether an additional DJ or playlist makes sense afterwards depends on duration, schedule, audience and your late-night music plan.

 What feels more premium for a corporate event: live band or DJ?

-For representative corporate events, client events, galas and award evenings, a live band often feels more premium because it performs visibly, builds dynamics and can frame programme moments musically.
-For very late afterparty phases, additional music can be useful.
+At high-profile corporate events, client events, galas and award evenings, a live band usually feels more premium: it performs visibly, builds dynamics and sets the scene for key moments in the programme.
+For a very late afterparty, recorded music can be useful.

 Is a live band louder than a DJ?